|Prague Main Railway Station (Praha hlavní nádraží) is the busiest train station in Czechia.|

-The station is located 5 minutes walk from Wenceslas Square and 15 minutes from the Old Town Square.
+It is located 5 minutes walk from the top of Wenceslas Square and 15 minutes from the Old Town Square.

-Recently, the station has undergone a major renovation.
-Original features such as the lofty dome, stained glass windows and carved faces of women representing Prague as the 'Mother of Cities', have been restored to their original magnificence.
+In recent years, the station has undergone major renovation.
+Original features, such as the lofty dome, stained glass windows, and carved faces of women representing Prague as the 'Mother of Cities', have been restored to their original magnificence.
 New areas, to accommodate modern 21st century life, have been added.

 Train Times & Ticket Reservations

-Alternatively, purchase tickets either in advance or on the day of travel from any Prague train station.
-Tickets are generally available to all national and international destinations up until the time of travel.
+Alternatively, purchase train tickets in advance or on the day of travel from any Prague railway station.
+Tickets are generally available up to the time of departure.